thehyve/v6-omop-cohort-diagnostics/debug/README.md

 The directory further contains an adapted version of `client.py` that starts the debug version of the algorithm, and copies of some files used by `client.py`.

+## Short workflow for debugging

+1. Adapt R code, probably by inserting `browser()` statements
+2. run `make publish` - this will build a new debug container and enable it in Vantage6
+3. run `./startDebug.sh` - this should eventually bring you to the point where you inserted the `browser()` statement

 ## How this is supposed to work

 A normal run of an algorithm container is completely "invisible".
 When an algorithm is started, e.g by running `python client.py`, a set of 4 containers is started: